-DTMs provide high-resolution bare earth models of the terrain surface suitable for geomorphological interpretation and geological hazard identification.
+DTMs provide high-resolution bare earth models of the terrain surface suitable for geomorphological interpretation and geological hazard identification made possible through LiDAR surveying technology.
 The combination of models and data filters provide an optimum method for landslide mapping and other geohazard delineation.

 Features detected using elevation models:

-Hydrological models applied for vital early-stage site investigation data for site layout plans and drainage requirements can detect:
+Hydrological models, enriched by LiDAR surveying data are applied for vital early-stage site investigation data for site layout plans and drainage requirements.
+These models can detect:

 - Slope drainage for potential diversion or control